 Activating the WP Rocket cache plugin has the most significant impact and makes a BIG difference in the before-and-after page speed optimization.

 There are reasons I use WP Rocket, one of which is its simplicity and ease of use.
 The plugin does not require complex configuration.
-Most of its settings are in a checkbox; set it, and you’re done.
+Most of its settings are in checkboxes; set them, and you’re done.ย

-Another reason I prefer WP Rocket is that it eliminates installing multiple performance optimization WordPress plugins.
-Instead of having three to four plugins for different optimization tasks, you can have a single plugin that does it all and is even more efficient.
+Another reason I prefer WP Rocket is that it eliminates the need to install multiple performance optimization WordPress plugins.
+Instead of having three to four plugins for different optimization tasks, you can use a single plugin that handles it all and is more efficient.ย

 For example, WP Rocket now has WordPress database cleanup features, a standalone feature in WP-Optimize.

-This feature automates the cleanup of junk files in your site database, such as spam comments, transients, WordPress revisions, trashed posts, etc.
+This feature automates the cleanup of junk files in your site database, such as spam comments, transients, WordPress revisions and trashed posts.ย

-WP Rocket’s file optimization function also allows you to uninstall Autoptimize.
-It can be used to minify CSS and JavaScript files, optimize CSS delivery, load JS deferred, and delay JS execution.
+WP Rocket’s file optimization feature also lets you uninstall Autoptimize.
+It can be used to minify CSS and JavaScript files, optimize CSS delivery, load JavaScript files in a deferred manner, and delay JavaScript execution.ย

 For these reasons, I only need one plugin to handle many WordPress performance and speed optimization tasks.